npezzotti/terraform-provider-debug/README.md

-# Terraform Provider Debug (Terraform Plugin Framework)
+# Terraform Provider Debug

+The Debug provider is a Terraform provider which has various gelpful utilites for debugging and inspecting remotely-exxecuted runs in Terraform Enterprise.

 ## Requirements